nogibjj/afraa_noureen-IDS_706-Mini_Project_2/README.md

 ### Output from test_main.py

 On running test_main.py, it displays the descriptive statistics from the dataset as well as the top rated movies.
-It also ensures that there is a valid value returned from display_highest_votes() (from main.py) using the assert function.
+It also ensures that there is a valid value returned from display_highest_votes() (from main.py) using the assert statement.

 ![test_main](https://github.com/nogibjj/afraa_noureen-IDS_706-Mini_Project_2/assets/143756865/8258a08c-2b19-464b-9e7d-b01ed3870adf)